Skurks/Skurks/README.md

 # Skurks Operating Manual
-I aspire to be the best stand up, hard-working, ever-learning product & technology executive who won't shy away from rolling up the sleves and getting my hands dirty when needed,  working on problems no one else wants to solve.
+I aspire to be an exceptional, ever-learning product & technology executive who won't shy away from rolling up the sleves and getting my hands dirty when needed.
+I find energy in working on problems no one else wants to solve.
 Building great (and profitable) products and experiences are about becoming an obsessive student of your customers'/market's pains and aspirations.
 I lead, guide, and coach my teams to become obsessive students of their customers.

 ## My Leadership Philosphy
-* Try to live by [Principles of Marine Core Leadership](https://www.mcjrotc.marines.mil/About/Leadership-Principles/)
+* I try to live by [Principles of Marine Core Leadership](https://www.mcjrotc.marines.mil/About/Leadership-Principles/)
 * Show [intellectual curiosity](https://www.forbes.com/sites/tomaspremuzic/2017/03/06/what-happens-when-leaders-lack-curiosity/#3cd906236b74)/effort before asking for help
-* Proactive sharing (managing up/across)
+* Proactive sharing is essential (managing up/across)
 * Outcomes > how
 * Pay it forward